DotandLog/OSEPL4_CDF_Generator/README.md

 - **bitstring_index**: Index of the bitstring (starting from 1)
 - **data**: Contains all the structured data for this bitstring
+  - global_attributes: L1 CDF global attributes
+    - Contains all the metadata for the CDF file as specified in the OSEPL4 specification
+    - Includes project details, data descriptions, PI information, etc.
   - **epochs**: Time labels for each cycle (45 cycles, ~80s each)
     - **cycle**: Cycle index (0-44)
     - **timestamp_ms**: Unix timestamp in milliseconds